 A: Describe your immediate circumstances and how you are experiencing difficulties maintaining your membership and/or certification.
-Also explain how being granted this financial aid will help you maintain membership and/or certification.
-Include other funding sources you have tried, information about your ability to contribute, any contributions your employer has made, information about your local chapter's scholarship resources, etc.
+You should also explain how being granted this financial aid will help you maintain membership and/or certification.
+Include other funding sources you have tried, information about your ability to contribute, any contributions your employer has made, information about your local chapter's resources, etc.

 Q: How many times can I apply or be awarded?

 A: At the present time, there are no restrictions on number of applications, however it is requested that a member wait at least one year before reapplying.
 If you find yourself in an additional financial hardship before the year is up, you may apply again.